Rubender353/x64AssemblyLessons/index.md

 iprint:
-    push    rax             ; preserve rax on the stack to be restored after function runs push    r8             ; preserve r8 on the stack to be restored after function runs push    rdx             ; preserve edx on the stack to be restored after function runs push    rsi             ; preserve esi on the stack to be restored after function runs mov     r8, 0          ; counter of how many bytes we need to print in the end
+    push    rax             ; preserve rax on the stack to be restored after function runs push    r8             ; preserve r8 on the stack to be restored after function runs push    rdx             ; preserve rdx on the stack to be restored after function runs push    rsi             ; preserve rsi on the stack to be restored after function runs mov     r8, 0          ; counter of how many bytes we need to print in the end

 divideLoop: